iYadavVaibhav/stem/docs/2-Data-Engineering/data-warehousing.md

 ## Physical Design in Data Warehousing

 *This defines process to turn architecture to system deliverable.
-From - Oracle® Database - Data Warehousing Guide 21c* It implemets logical model, with variations based on system parameters like memory, disk, network and software type.
+From - Oracle® Database - Data Warehousing Guide 21c* It implements logical model, with variations based on system parameters like memory, disk, network and software type.

-## Multi Dimentional Modeling
+## Multi Dimensional Modelling

 BI developers create cubes to support fast response times, and to provide a single data source for business reporting.